 LISA ALTHER was born in 1944 in Tennessee.
 She is widely known for her first novel, Kinflicks (1975), a feminist coming-of-age narrative that broke new ground in terms of what could be written and talked about.
-She is the author of seven additional works of fiction, a memoir, and a narrative history of the Hatfield-McCoy feud.
+She is the author of nine works of fiction, a memoir, and a narrative history of the Hatfield-McCoy feud.
 Her books have been published in seventeen languages and have appeared on bestseller lists worldwide.

 FRANÇOISE GILOT was born in 1921 in Paris.
 She was a part of the emerging School of Paris.
 In 1943, she met Pablo Picasso, an artist forty years her senior, with whom she had a decade-long relationship.
 In 1964 Gilot published Life with Picasso, which sold over a million copies in its first year and has been translated into more than a dozen languages.
-She is also the author of Matisse and Picasso among other books.
+She is also the author of Matisse and Picasso: A Friendship in Art (1990), among other books.
 She married the French painter Luc Simon, and later, the American vaccine pioneer Jonas Salk.
 Gilot's works are included in the collections of many museums around the world, including the Metropolitan Museum of Art in New York.
 She was made Chevalier and then Officier de la Legion d'Honneur.